NitorCreations/ndt-project-template/README.md

 be built must have corresponding`infra-branchname.propertis` file present.

-Now changes into project configurations or `generate_jobs.goovy` file will trigger modification that will change affected generated jobs accordingly.
+Now changes into project files will trigger modification job that modify created jobs, meaning that history of the job is presevered.

+Next to bake image(s) you need to at minimum define values for properties that defined in infra-master.properties.